 While inside the fort, climb to the top of the parapet in the far right corner (when viewed from the entryway).
-Look in a south-easterly direction across the lake towards a strip of land with some trees (see photo 1) and you will see marsh where the town used to sit.
+Look south-east across the lake towards a strip of land with some trees (see photo 1) and you will see marsh where the town of Lake Catherine used to sit.

 For additional information on the town of Lake Catherine or to download an oral history interview transcription, visit the Town of Lake Catherine exhibit in NOLAcitymuseum: http://nolacitymuseum.org/exhibits/show/lake-catherine.